fledge-iot/fledge/docs/plugin_developers_guide/07_rules_plugins.rst

       - Description
       - Example
     * - asset
       - Readings for the specified asset.
-The value of the *asset* key is the name of the asset
+The value of the *asset* key is the name of the asset.
       - { "triggers" : [ { "asset" : "sinusoid" } ] }
     * - statistic
       - The cumulative statistics counter.